HITMAN2477/discord-token-login/README.md

 # 👾 Discord Token Login

-This is an Chrome extension _(works on most Chromium based browsers)_ that allows you to login to an Discord account with its token.
+This is a Chrome extension _(works on most Chromium-based browsers)_ that allows you to log in to a Discord account with its token.

 ## 👨‍💻 How to install